Debate Kit: Are ‘No-Kill’ Policies Killing Animals?

 ANTICIPATE COUNTERARGUMENTS AND PREPARE REBUTTALS

 Visit the websites of groups that support “no-kill” policies and create a list of the mottos and slogans that they commonly use.
 Then use resources in this kit (and from your own research) to respond to those claims, anticipate counterarguments, and create rebuttals.
 Many “no-kill” shelters make claims about “saving all animals” and vilifying those that euthanize—while their policies cause even more animals to suffer and die.
 (Because of the severity of the homeless-animal crisis in the U.S., many of these animals suffer a fate far worse than painless euthanasia.)
-In order to avoid euthanizing any animals and to meet required “live release” rates, “no-kill” shelters allow animals to languish in cages until they die, adopt out dangerous dogs or force them to live indefinitely in shelters because of release requirements, refuse to take in lost or homeless animals from the community because their cages are full of behaviorally or medically challenged animals unable to be placed in homes, and risk animals’ welfare as they exceed the limits of their ability to provide quality care.
+In order to avoid euthanizing any animals and to meet required “live release” rates, “no-kill” shelters force animals to live in cages until they die, adopt out dangerous dogs or force them to live indefinitely in shelters because of release requirements, refuse to take in lost or homeless animals from the community because their cages are full of behaviorally or medically challenged animals unable to be placed in homes, and risk animals’ welfare as they exceed the limits of their ability to provide quality care.

 ADDITIONAL RESOURCES